restatedev/sdk-java/README.md

-# sdk-java
+# Restate Protobuf

-Restate SDK for Java
+This repo contains the Restate Protobuf contracts for definining Restate services, core types and built-in services.

+For the service protocol contracts, check https://github.com/restatedev/service-protocol